 Favorite quote from the author:

 Jill Leovy has been a reporter for the LA times for over 20 years.
-And in those two decades, for one of which she was crime correspondent, she witnessed not only the “homicide epidemic” sweeping through LA’s south, but also discovered that these crimes were poorly documented, turned into faceless statistics and in part, strategically swept under the rug.
+And in those two decades, for one of which she was crime correspondent, she witnessed the “homicide epidemic” sweeping through LA’s south.
+What’s more, she also discovered that these crimes were poorly documented, turned into faceless statistics and in part, strategically swept under the rug.

 The answer to this question is a highly complex one, but Jill has done a great job at answering it in Ghettoside.
 Let’s see if we can fit explain what’s going on in 3 lessons: